 Trespass charges should not stand if the owner or occupant of the premises consented to the defendant being there.
-So if someone is invited to a party or event, he/she may stay until the owner or occupant requests him/her to leave.
+So if someone is invited to a party or event, the guest may stay until the owner or occupant requests that the person leave.

 Example: UNLV sends out exclusive party invitations to all its alumni including Kate by mistake, who never actually attended the school.
 At the party, one of the other guests sees Kate and calls the police to arrest her for trespass because the event is meant only for alumni.